merino22/Sokoban-Game/README.md

 ## Tools

-This game is developed using EasyASM, a simulator for a subset of MIPS32 and x86 ISAs(https://github.com/ideras/EasyASM) - with the help of a syscall-handling library and also rlutil library.
+This game is developed using EasyASM, a simulator for a subset of MIPS32 and x86 ISAs by Ideras(https://github.com/ideras/EasyASM) - with the help of a syscall-handling library and also rlutil library by Tapio(https://github.com/tapio/rlutil).
 The reach of the development of this game is to at least fully develope three playable levels.